resmith/udacCloudDev-Serverless-lesson2-ApiGateway/README.md

 udacity - Cloud Developer -Serverless exercise 2 - Lambda function that utilizes ApiGateway & calls DynamoDb

 ## Purpose
 Application that shows the use of pagination.
-It is called with a URL with the parameters 'limit' and next key.
+This REST API is called with a query parameters 'limit' and nextKey.
+It then queries DynamoDB using the limit and nextKey.
+It provides the resulting dataset and the new nextKey.

 - Limit is the number of items to return
 - NextKey is the key of the first item of the next set of data to return